zdelrosario/data-science-curriculum/paper.md

 the R packages necessary for the course, and `c00-diamonds` takes students through the process of submitting an assignment.
-Instructors should tailor these instructions to the particular workflow for their course, e.g. point to their institutions' LMS (such as Canvas).
+Instructors should tailor these instructions to the particular workflow for their course, e.g. point to their institution's LMS (such as Canvas).

 Tools are provided in the [scripts](https://github.com/zdelrosario/data-science-curriculum/tree/master/scripts)